-References should be prepared and followed strictly according to the Vancouver style.
-References should be numbered according to the place in the text where it was first cited, not alphabetically.
-Text citations should be identified using a superscript number with no brackets or parenthesis.
-You may also refer to http://www.nlm.nih.gov/bsd/uniform_requirements.html for more information.
+The list of references should be prepared and followed strictly according to a modified Vancouver style.
+The reference list should be numbered according to the place in the text where it was first cited, not alphabetically.
+Avoid using macros from reference management software in listing your references.
+Instead, paste a text version of the references.

 Table and/or figures must be individually submitted.
 All tables or figures should be submitted in one file.
-Each should be labelled accordingly as they appear in the manuscript text.
+Each should be labeled accordingly as they appear in the manuscript text.
 Provide a self-explanatory title for each table and/or figure.
 When necessary, explain the legends and/or abbreviations in your tables/figures.
 PJAHS uses the APA style for reporting tables and figures.
 Likewise, you may consult recently published articles from PJAHS on how to present tables and figures.
 Please be mindful of the maximum number of tables or figures allowed for each kind of article submission.

 Tables must be submitted in separate files for submission.
-PJAHS will accept tables in the following formats: doc, .docx or .pdf.
+PJAHS will accept tables in the following formats: .doc or .docx.
 Upload the highest quality available for images.
-Include table numbers in the filenames of the files that will be submitted (i.e. Table 1.docx).
+Include table numbers in the filenames of the files that will be submitted (i.e., Table 1.docx).
 Do not embed tables in the manuscript text.
 All tables should be cited in the manuscript text and have a title that is placed within the manuscript text.
 Description of the table’s legends is optional, but if included must be placed within the manuscript text or as part of the table.
 Cite tables in the manuscript text as “Table 1”, “Table 2” etc.

 The authors are responsible for attaining relevant permission to reproduce and include images in their articles.
 PJAHS may require submitting authors proof that such permission was sought, or whether the images used are from the authors’ own work.

-PJAHS has opted to apply the Creative Commons Attribution NonCommercial 4.0 International License (CC BY-NC 4.0) to all manuscripts to be published.
+PJAHS has opted to apply the Creative Commons Attribution 4.0 International License (CC BY) to all manuscripts to be published.
 This makes PJAHS an Open Access Publication.
 Authors who intend to submit to PJAHS grant all users free, irrevocable, worldwide, perpetual right of access to copy, use, distribute, transmit, and display their work worldwide, subject to proper citation and reference of authorship.
-The published article, including all supplementary items shall be deposited and archived in the PJAHS website database.
+The published article, including all supplementary items, shall be deposited and archived in the PJAHS website database.
 The authors of accepted manuscripts will need to sign a publication disclosure form with the journal.

 At this time, PJAHS does not have any Article Processing Charges.
-Submission and acceptance to PJAHS is entirely free of charge.
+Submission, acceptance, and publication in PJAHS are entirely free of charge.